tristar2001/vim-cide/README.md

   * The last browsed position (selected item in the QResult window) of each search is preserved; it makes the navigation between multiple search results much easier

 # Highlights
-Traditional grep-like search is one dimentional, and the subsequent grep results overwrites the previous one.
+Traditional grep-like search is one dimensional, and the subsequent grep results overwrites the previous one.
 This plugin essentially implements a two-level navigation tree
 * The first level is the history of past search requests displayed in the QHistory window (as shown in the screenshot), in which the user can easily trace back what keywords/symbols have been searched earlier
 * The second level is the traditional grep/cscope results displayed in the QResult window, where the user can navigate among the results of a particular search
 * The user can easily navigate across the two levels

-This approach is especially useful for studying and navigation inside a large or unfamliar code base.
+This approach is especially useful for studying and navigation inside a large or unfamiliar code base.

 # Example work flow
 * Start a search with option configuration